Vegan Lasagne bolognese

 2 hours 30 minutes total

-Are you looking for a delicious vegan lasagna bolognese recipe that is easy to make?
+Are you looking for a delicious and healthy vegan lasagna bolognese recipe that is easy to make?
 Look no further!
-Our vegan lasagne alla bolognese recipe is perfect for those who follow a vegan diet or want to try a plant-based alternative.
-Vegan lasagne alla bolognese is a plant-based version of the classic Italian dish that is made with meat.
+Our vegan Lasagne alla bolognese recipe is perfect for those who follow a vegan diet or want to try a meatless alternative.
+Vegan Lasagne alla bolognese is a plant-based version of the classic Italian dish that is made without meat.
 This recipe uses lentils as a protein source and creates a savory and hearty bolognese sauce.
 Our recipe is also great for those who are looking to reduce their meat consumption and increase their intake of plant-based protein sources.
 The preparation time for this recipe is 2 hours, with a cooking time of 20-30 minutes.
-The recipe includes 8 sheets of Barilla® oven-ready lasagne that do not require boiling before baking, making the process faster and easier.
+The recipe includes 8 sheets of Barilla® oven-ready Lasagne that do not require boiling before baking, making the process faster and easier.

 For the sauce